 Always wondered if you’re drawing the same salary as your male counterparts for the same amount and type of work?
-Then you need to know that you probably are paid less than them.
-Because, yes, a gender pay gap actually exists in Singapore.
+Well, you’re probably paid less than them.
+Gender pay gap exists in Singapore.

 Glassdoor, a job site that also provides insight on company working cultures, released a report in March this year about how men generally earn more than women here.
 It used a sample of 5,096 salaries of Singaporean employees with an average age of 33 and found that: